baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/GettingStartedWindows.md

 # Getting Started: Windows VisualStudio 2017

 Forms9Patch is meant to make it easier to enhance your Xamarin.Forms app.
 Below is a guide to how to get started.
+In this guide, we will build a simple Windows UWP app that has `Forms9Patch.Label` elements with embedded links.
+Clicking on those links will dispaly a simple `Forms9Patch.ModelPopup` with information about those links.

 Before you begin, check out the system requirements to be sure your application and development environment is ready.